Autocar India

 The off-road, track-only models are expected to go on sale in late 2026

-The two motorcycles share the same engine and aluminium perimeter chassis derived from the KX450F, which Kawasaki quotes a kerb weight of 106kg for.
+The two motorcycles share the engine and aluminium perimeter chassis, both derived from the KX450F, for which Kawasaki quotes a kerb weight of 106kg.

 Fuel injection, however, offers its own advantages.
-It allows for more precise and consistent fuel delivery regardless of altitude or temperature, with the ECU automatically adjusting fueling for optimal performance across the rev range – something that would otherwise require manual carburettor tuning.
-Fuel injection also helps improve emissions, although it’s worth noting that neither of these motorcycles are street legal.
+It allows for more precise and consistent fuel delivery regardless of altitude or temperature, with the ECU automatically adjusting fuelling for optimal performance across the rev range – something that would otherwise require manual carburettor tuning.
+Fuel injection also helps improve emissions, although it’s worth noting that neither of these motorcycles are street-legal.
 Kawasaki also says the new system has been developed to retain the traditional character and response expected from a high-performance 2-stroke engine.

 Both motorcycles use a KYB 48mm USD fork and Kawasaki’s Uni-Trak rear suspension system.
 Braking hardware consists of Nissin calipers working on 270mm front and 240mm rear petal discs.
 Both models also get electric start and two selectable power modes.

-The Kawasaki KX327 and KX327X are priced at $9,099 (approximately Rs 8.71 lakh) and $9,699 (approximately Rs 9.28 lakh) respectively in the US, and are expected to go on sale in late 2026.
-The two motorcycles also join a relatively small list of modern fuel-injected 2-stroke off-road bikes, alongside models from manufacturers like KTM and GasGas.
+The Kawasaki KX327 and KX327X are priced at USD 9,099 (approximately Rs 8.71 lakh) and USD 9,699 (approximately Rs 9.28 lakh), respectively, in the US, and are expected to go on sale in late 2026.
+The two motorcycles also join a relatively small list of modern fuel-injected 2-stroke off-road bikes, alongside models from manufacturers such as KTM and GasGas.

 Bajaj Avenger 220 Street launched at Rs 1.29 lakh